John C. Sanborn

 John Carfield Sanborn (September 28, 1885 – May 16, 1968), Idaho) was a congressman from southern Idaho.
 Sanborn served as a Republican in the House for two terms, from 1947 to 1951.

 Born in Chenoa, Illinois, Sanborn was the son of Orville D. Sanborn and Frances (Carfield) Sanborn.
 He graduated from Oberlin College in Ohio in 1908 and the Columbia Law School in New York City in 1912.

 Sanborn moved west and engaged in agricultural pursuits in Hagerman, Idaho.
-He was a trustee of the local school district and served in both houses of the state legislature: house (1921–1929) and senate (1939–1941).
-Following World War II, he ran for Congress and was elected to the open seat in the state's 2nd district in 1946 and re-elected in 1948.
-He was a candidate for the United States Senate in 1950 and 1956 but was defeated both times in the Republican primary by Herman Welker.
+He was a trustee of the local school district and served in both houses of the state legislature: House (1921–1929) and Senate (1939–1941).
+In 1942 he sought the Republican nomination for the United States Senate and received 19% of the primary vote.
+Two years later he took the nomination for lieutenant governor but lost the election.
+Following World War II, he ran for the U.S. House in a district whose Republican incumbent contested for the U.S. Senate.
+Sanborn was elected to the state's 2nd district in 1946 and re-elected in 1948.
+Opting for the Senate instead of continuing in the House, he was a candidate for it in 1950 and 1956 but was defeated both times in the Republican primary by Herman Welker.
 He also entered the 1954 gubernatorial primary, won by Robert Smylie.
 At age 76, he ran for the 2nd district seat again in 1962, but lost a runoff in the GOP primary to Orval Hansen.
+His persistent candidacies may have been due to his concern about communist threats, both external and internal.

 A Methodist, Sanborn was the last non-Mormon to represent Idaho's 2nd district in Congress.
 The successor to his open seat, Republican Hamer H. Budge, was the first Mormon to represent Idaho in either house of Congress.
 For 35 consecutive elections, 1950 through 2024, the 2nd district winner has been a member of the Church of Jesus Christ of Latter-day Saints.